GitterHubber21/HydroHabit/README.md

 - All passwords are hashed.
 - Secure session management via cookies.
 - Cookies are encrypted and securely stored on the device.
-- Planned upgrade to JWT tokens for enhanced mobile authentication.

 ## 📱 Tech Stack